Housemate repeatedly eats snacks without permission, accuses me of being selfish.

 Comment from u/SunflowerSeedz

 Conflict resolution specialists highlight that sharing personal items like snacks can often lead to tension if boundaries aren't respected.
-A conflict resolution expert notes that establishing a shared system, such as a snack shelf for communal use, could mitigate disputes.
+Establishing a shared system, such as a snack shelf for communal use, could mitigate disputes.
 This system allows everyone to enjoy snacks while respecting individual preferences for personal items.

 Moreover, setting specific times for shared meals or snacks can create a sense of unity among housemates, making it easier to discuss issues as they arise.
 Such proactive strategies can help minimize misunderstandings and foster a more respectful living dynamic.